 Lynn Walsh died on November 15th aged seventy-nine.
-Born and brought up in the south of England, he began studying at Sussex University in 1965.
+Born and brought up in the south of England, he began studying at Sussex University in 1964.
 Lynn soon joined our small but growing group of revolutionary Marxists – inside the Brighton Labour Party, in its youth section and in the University’s Socialist Club.
-Our newspaper, Militant, had been launched in October of the previous year, just before a Labour government was elected under Harold Wilson.
+Our newspaper, Militant, was launched in October of that year, just before a Labour government was elected under Harold Wilson.

 Lynn showed great enthusiasm for our ideas and those of the great teachers – Marx, Engels, Lenin and Trotsky.
 He had considerable talent in terms of writing, speaking, and debating.
 This had shown early on when, via Sussex University, he was voted into the national leadership of the Revolutionary Socialist Student Federation – an organisation that had mushroomed under the impact of the May 1968 revolutionary events in France.
 The Revolutionary Socialist Student Federation’s existence was short-lived, but it was initially sizeable and, as Bob Labi recalls, Lynn played a prominent role arguing for our views and cut his political teeth in what were sometimes fierce political debates.